+Final Examination

-Final Examination Either a defense of the thesis or a written final examination is required, and should take place at Indiana University.
+Either a defense of the thesis or a written final examination is required, and should take place at Indiana University.
 The written examination may be substituted for the defense only with the permission of the thesis committee.
 The defense of the thesis will follow the same guidelines as the Master of Science thesis of the Indiana University Graduate School.

+Master of Arts for Teachers Degree

+Admission Requirements

-Master of Arts for Teachers Degree Admission Requirements 8 credit hours of undergraduate physics courses.
+8 credit hours of undergraduate physics courses.

 Course Requirements

 20 credit hours in physics courses numbered P300 or higher, selected from the course listings that follow (recommended: P301, P309, P331, P332, P360, P451, P453, P454), the remaining 16 credit hours in graduate education and in mathematics, astronomy, or chemistry.
+Candidates for the M.A.T. must obtain a teacher's certificate (or license) by the time they complete the M.A.T.

 Doctor of Philosophy Degree

 Admission Requirements

 Same as those for Master of Science degree.